 The very absent passions are never the great ones.

-To be good tends to bring about absence later on.
-[TTT: 2.1]
+To be good tends to bring about absence later on. ⚴; 2.1.

-GistA Tick Tack Tao table-scheme sums up the glide or general, provable stream by over-arching looks (considerations) that may seem correct enough somehow.
-It's often possible to form several nutshell-takes (carefully stratified lessons), not just one and two.
-Here are first suggestions:
+GistA Tick Tack Tao table-scheme (this one) sums up a sort of sorting-glide that may seem correct enough somehow.
+It depends in part on interpretations.
+It's often possible to form several nutshell-takes, and not just one and two.
+Here are the main suggestions so far:

-Maybe the frisk and salty one (in general) had better stay away from conform settings where people must feign (or only feign and copy) to look good.
+Maybe the frisk and salty one (in general) had better stay away from conform, but degrading settings where people must feign (or only feign and copy) to look good.

-A LOT of people would insist that missing craftsmen at times is a big and over-arching problem, and that there are more facets and nuances to it than that the plumber or carpenter decide to play dead - maybe figurative, one way or other.
+Many would insist that missing craftsmen at times is a big and over-arching problem, and that there are more facets and nuances to it than that the plumber or carpenter decides to play dead - maybe figurative, one way or other.